 Sr. No. Key audit matters How the matters were addressed in our audit 1.
-Inventory existence and valuation Inventory as at 30 June 2021 amounted to Rupees 973.182million and represented a material position in the statement of financial position, break up of which is as follows: Stores and spare parts amounting to Rupees 64.636 million Stock-in-trade amounting to Rupees 908.546 million Inventory is measured at the lower of cost and net realizable value.
-We identified existence and valuation of inventory as a key audit matter due to its size, representing 37.82% of the total assets of the Company as at 30 June 2021, and the judgment involved in valuation.
-For further information on inventory, refer to the following: Summary of significant accounting policies, Inventories note 2.11 to the financial statements.
-Stores and spare parts note 16 and stock-in-trade note 17 to the financial statements.
+Inventory existence and valuation Inventory as at 30 June 2022 amounted to Rupees 720.390 million and represented a material position in the statement of financial position, break up of which is as follows: - Stores and spare parts amounting to Rupees 89.270 million - Stock-in-trade amounting to Rupees 631.120 million Inventory is measured at the lower of cost and net realizable value.
+We identified existence and valuation of inventory as a key audit matter due to its size, representing 29.34% of the total assets of the Company as at 30 June 2022, and the judgment involved in valuation.
+For further information on inventory, refer to the following: - Summary of significant accounting policies, Inventories note 2.11 to the financial statements. - Stores and spare parts note 15 and stock-in-trade note 16 to the financial statements.
 Our procedures over existence and valuation of inventory included, but were not limited to: To test the quantity of inventories at all locations, we assessed the corresponding inventory observation instructions and participated in inventory counts on sites.
-Based on samples, we performed test counts and compared the quantities counted by us with the results of the counts of the management; For a sample of inventory items, reperformed the weighted average cost calculation and compared the weighted average cost calculation and compared the weighted average cost appearing on valuation sheets; We tested that the ageing report used by management correctly aged inventory items by agreeing a sample of aged inventory items by agreeing a sample of aged inventory items to the last recorded transaction; On a sample basis, we tested the net realizable value of inventory items to recent selling prices and re-performed the calculation of the inventory write down, if any; We assessed the percentage write down applied to older inventory with reference to historic inventory write downs and recoveries on slow moving inventory; In the context of our testing of the calculation, we analyzed individual cost components and traced them back to the corresponding underlying documents.
-We furthermore challenged changes in unit costs; We also made enquires of management, including those outside of the finance function, and considered the results of our testing above to determine whether any specific write downs were required.
+Based on samples, we performed test counts and compared the quantities counted by us with the results of the counts of the management; For a sample of inventory items, reperformed the weighted average cost calculation and compared the weighted average cost appearing on valuation sheets; We tested that the ageing report used by management correctly aged inventory items by agreeing a sample of aged inventory items to the last recorded transaction; On a sample basis, we tested the net realizable value of inventory items to recent selling prices and re-performed the calculation of the inventory write down, if any; In the context of our testing of the calculation, we analyzed individual cost components and traced them back to the corresponding underlying documents.
+We furthermore challenged changes in unit costs; We also made inquires of management, including those outside of the finance function, and considered the results of our testing above to determine whether any specific write downs were required.

 Sr. No. Key audit matters How the matters were addressed in our audit 2.
-Revenue recognition The Company recognized net revenue of Rupees 7,122.421 million for the year ended 30 June 2021.
+Revenue recognition The Company recognized net revenue of Rupees 8,674.940 million for the year ended 30 June 2022.
 We identified recognition of revenue as a key audit matter because revenue is one of the key performance indicators of the Company and gives rise to an inherent risk that revenue could be subject to misstatement to meet expectations or targets.
-For further information on revenue recognition, refer to the following: - Summary of significant accounting policies, Revenue recognition note 2.24 to the financial statements. - Revenue from contracts with customers note 23 to the financial statements.
+For further information on revenue recognition, refer to the following: Summary of significant accounting policies, Revenue recognition note 2.24 to the financial statements.
+Revenue from contracts with customers note 21 to the financial statements.
 Our procedures included, but were not limited to: We obtained an understanding of the process relating to recognition of revenue and testing the design, implementation and operating effectiveness of key internal controls over recording of revenue; We compared a sample of revenue transactions recorded during the year with sales orders, sales invoices, delivery documents and other relevant underlying documents; We compared a sample of revenue transactions recorded around the yearend with the sales orders, sales invoices, delivery documents and other relevant underlying documentation to assess if the related revenue was recorded in the appropriate accounting period; We assessed whether the accounting policies for revenue recognition complies with the requirements of IFRS 15 'Revenue from Contracts with Customers'; We also considered the appropriateness of disclosures in the financial statements.